UniversalDependencies/docs/_en/dep/acl-relcl.md

 cop(self-satisfied, 's-6)
 cop(self-satisfied, 's-3)
 advcl:relcl(self-satisfied, find)
-obj(find, that-9)
+ccomp(find, that-9)
 xcomp(find, offputting)
 ~~~

+Note that relativizer *that* receives the [PRON]() tag, but its antecedent may be a wide variety of constituent types.
+The relativizer should attach within the relative clause as its antecedent would, which may be [obl]() in the case of a prepositional phrase or [csubj](), [ccomp](), etc. in the case of a clausal antecedent, as shown above.

-(Previous versions of the guidelines treated *who we want to help* in the *it*-cleft as a free relative.
-But note that the above can be paraphrased as *It's John __that__ we want to help* or even *It's John we want to help*, whereas free relatives require a WH-word to serve as the head.)
+[^4]: Previous versions of the *it*-cleft guidelines specified that for *It's John __who__ we want to help*, the phrase *who we want to help* should be treated as a free relative.
+But note that the sentence can be paraphrased as *It's John __that__ we want to help* or even *It's John we want to help*, whereas free relatives require a WH-word to serve as the head.

 ### *It*-clefts versus Extraposition